If you are reading this to a child, it is possible to skip the frame part of the story and begin the reading with Marley knocking on Mr. Toad’s door.

 “I wish they wouldn’t fight.
 I wish we could do something.”

-“Describe to me exactly the nature of the problem.”
+“Describe to me exactly the nature of the problem, perhaps I’ll invent a solution.”

 “I think the big problem is that when the fairies and pixies chase the ball underwater, nobody can see what they’re doing.
 Everybody thinks they’re breaking the rules.”

-“Yes, I see,” said the Professor as he stroked his chin.
+“Yes, I see,” said the Knight as he stroked his chin.
 “That would pose a problem.
-But there really must be a scientific solution.
-Here, take the tiller while I go below.”
+But there really must be a clever solution.
+Here, turn these wheels while I search around.”

-Marley pushed the tiller all the way to one side and boat obediently began to turn in circles.
+Marley continued to turn the wheel and so the boat obediently continued to travel in a circle.
 Every once in a while, when the boat faced the palace, she could see the two sides still shouting and waving their arms.
 Less food was being thrown through the air, and she could see the reason why.
-Some of the storybook folk were catching the bits of food with their mouths.
+Some of the storybook folks were catching the bits of food with their mouths.

 “What’s that?” she asked.